ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 {: #removeresources}

 1. Switch to **Virtual server instances** and **Delete** your instances.
 The instances will be deleted and their status will remain in **Deleting** for a while.
 Make sure to refresh the browser from time to time.
-2. Once the VSI is gone, switch to **VPC and subnets** and there to the **Subnets** tab.
-Delete your subnet.
+2. Once the VSIs are gone, switch to **VPC and subnets** and there to the **Subnets** tab.
+Delete your subnets.
-4. After the subnet has been deleted, switch to the **Virtual private clouds** tab and delete your VPC.
+4. After the subnets have been deleted, switch to the **Virtual private clouds** tab and delete your VPC.

 When using the console, you may need to refresh your browser to see updated status information after deleting a resource.
 {:tip}